mogoson/MGS.Localization/UnityProject/Assets/MGS.Packages/Localization/README.md

 - Local text file store multi language paragraph text.
 - Utility to get paragraph text in language by key.

+## Design

+- Create files for each language.
+- Store the language by "Key=Value" in text file.
+- Read language files to memory.
+- Search content by key.

 ## Usage
 - Create local text file for language with the separator '='.